White papers versus e-books

 Before I started, I searched high and low for guidance on what makes a good e-book:

-- How long should they be?
+- How long should it be?

-- How many graphics should they contain?
+- How many graphics should it contain?

 - Landscape or portrait format?

-- Any other distinguishing characteristics?
+- Any other distinguishing marks?

-Remember, we’re not talking about the latest vampire novel for tweens.
 We’re talking about B2B e-books published by companies as part of their content marketing efforts.

 White papers turned sideways?

-Some say that e-books are gussied-up white papers turned on their sides, with more graphics and less text.
+Some say e-books are gussied-up white papers turned on their sides, with more graphics and less text.

 And I agree that many e-books I see look more like colorful slide decks than in-depth discussions of a topic.